Boccca2014/CodeGra.de/docs/user/overview.rst

 Otherwise you can create an account by navigating to your institute's CodeGrade site (e.g. uva.codegra.de) and clicking the 'Register' button.
-Here you can register a new account by entering your full name, a valid e-mail address and a password.
+Here you can register a new account by entering your full name, a valid email address and a password.
 Also a unique username has to be chosen to finish registration, please keep in mind that this username cannot be changed after your registration is complete.